-If you are a U.S. resident alien who is relying on an exception contained in the saving clause of a tax treaty to claim an exemption from U.S. tax on certain types of income, you must attach a statement to Form W-9 that specifies the following
+If you are a U.S. resident alien who is relying on an exception contained in the saving clause of a tax treaty to claim an exemption from U.S. tax on certain types of income, you must attach a statement to Form W-9 that specifies the following five items:

-- 1. The treaty country.
-Generally, this must be the same treaty under which you - 3.
-The article number (or location) in the tax treaty that contains the saving - 4.
-The type and amount of income that qualifies for the exemption from tax
+1. The treaty country.
+Generally, this must be the same treaty under which you claimed exemption from tax as a nonresident alien.